dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ChangLog
+@version 1.5.8
+1. Added dummy data import setting.
 @version 1.5.7
-1. Add help tab in Customize setting.
+1. Add help tab in customzie setting.
 @version 1.5.6
 1. Remove front-page setting.
 @version 1.5.5